 One of the keys to winning a political campaign is creating a solid social media presence.
 The world judges you by your Facebook and Twitter photos, so make sure they’re always perfect!

-Any political campaign needs to have a public relations strategy to get its message out and connect with potential voters.
+Any political campaign needs a public relations strategy to communicate and connect with potential voters.

 A good PR strategy will help your campaign build name recognition, shape public opinion, and gain media attention.